Robust inference for threshold regression models: Monte Carlo Experiment

-Columns 4-6 of Table 1 present Monte Carlo size of test of $ H_0:\gamma=\gamma_0$ when $\gamma_0=E(q_t)$ for nominal sizes $s=0.9, 0.95, 0.99$.
-We carried out 10,000 iterations with one bootstrap per iteration, using the warp-speed method of Giacomini, Dimitris and White $(2013)$.
-Using asymptotic critical values delivers poor Monte Carlo sizes in settings A and B with substantial oversizing, in contrast to the bootstrap sizes which are satisfactory for $n=250, 500$.
-For the kink design C, asymptotic test does not work across all $n$ as expected, with results getting worse for $n=500$, while bootstrap sizes are good for larger sample sizes $n=250,500$.
-For D, asymptotic test reports satisfactory size results but the bootstrap method performs even better.
+Columns 4-6 of Tables 1-3 present Monte Carlo size of test of $ H_0:\gamma=\gamma_0$ when $\gamma_0$ is the median of $q_t$ for nominal sizes $s=0.1, 0.05, 0.01$ for the three settings.
+We carried out 10,000 iterations, with one bootstrap per iteration, using the warp-speed method of Giacomini, Dimitris and White (2013).
+Using the asymptotic critical values delivers poor Monte Carlo sizes in settings A and B with substantial over-sizing, which is more severe in setting B. In contrast, the bootstrap test produces sizes that are close to the nominal ones, apart from $n=100$ in B, for both $\varphi$.
+For the asymptotic test, the size results are somewhat better when $\varphi =1/8$ compared to $\varphi =1/4$ in settings A and B, although the over-sizing remains severe even for $\varphi =1/8$ in setting B as shown in Table 2.
+For the kink setting C, asymptotic test based on Hansen's $(2000)$ results produces sizes that become very small with increasing $n$, while the bootstrap test leads to good size results for $ n=250, 500$.

-Columns 8-10 of Table 1 report the coverage probabilities of confidence intervals for $\gamma_0$, when $\gamma_0$ is median of $q_t$, and columns 11-13 present the case when $\gamma_0$ is the third quartile of $q_t$, for confidence levels $\zeta=0.9, 0.95, 0.99$.
-Results are based on 1,000 iterations and in each iteration, we generated bootstrap quantile plots by interpolating bootstrap quantiles obtained at 10 equidistant points of the realized support of $q_t$ from 399 bootstraps, and found intersections with the sample $QLR_n$ plot formed by interpolating between $n/2$ number of equidistant points after discarding $10\%$ of extreme values of realized $ q_t $.
-The coverage probability results are better when $\gamma_0$ is the third quartile of $q_t$ in settings A and B for both methods and similar across the two $\gamma_0$'s in Setting D. For Setting C, bootstrap coverage probability is better when $\gamma_0$ is the third quartile of $q_t$ compared to when it is the median, and the asymptotic confidence interval does not work for both $\gamma_0$'s.
-In setting A, the asymptotic and bootstrap methods perform similarly, reporting lower than nominal coverage probabilities which improve with larger $n$.
-In setting B, the bootstrap method delivers substantially better coverage probabilities than the asymptotic confidence intervals and in setting D asymptotic method yields results somewhat better than that of bootstrap method.
-In setting C, the asymptotic coverage probabilities becomes close to 1 for all values of $ \zeta $ for $n=250, 500$, while bootstrap coverage probabilities are satisfactory for $n=250, 500$.
+Columns 8-10 of Tables 1-3 report the coverage probabilities of confidence intervals for $\gamma_0$ in the three settings, when $\gamma_0$ is the median of $q_t$, and columns 11-13 present the case when $\gamma_0$ is the third quartile of $q_t$, for confidence levels $\zeta=0.9, 0.95, 0.99$.
+Results are based on 1,000 iterations and in each iteration, we generated bootstrap quantile plots by interpolating bootstrap quantiles obtained at 10 equidistant points of the realized support of $q_t$ from 399 bootstraps, and found intersections with the sample $QLR_n$ plot formed by interpolating between $n/2$ number of equidistant points after discarding $10\%$ of extreme values of realized $q_t$.